leonardogonfiantini/ankuoo_web_app/README.md

 Remember to change the ip in script.py, in my case i setted the plug with 192.168.1.85, but you can change it.

 ----

-This version has MongoDb Atlas api, so in .env you have to change it with your link.